The Learning Planet Academy

 Testimonials

-Les Bâtisseurs is different because it shows us that even if we're small, on our own scale, we can do a lot of things (...)
-We don't really see it as work.
-We really take it as a game (...)
-When, for example, we have ideas, and someone else has another idea, and then we add them together and it makes good ideas (...)
-I've learned that you're never too young to do something big, and that in fact a little of everything is possible.
+Les Bâtisseurs is different because it shows us that even if we are small, at our own level we can do many things (…) We don’t really see it as work.
+We really see it as a game (…) For example, when we have ideas and someone else has another idea, we add them together and that creates good ideas (…) I learned that you are never too young to do something great and that by doing a little, everything becomes possible

 Primary school pupils

-Pupils' initiative is at the heart of the work that is undertaken and the projects that are proposed [...]
-This falls within the framework of school programs in particular, in education for the environment and sustainable development, and is fully in line with the skills and knowledge base.
+Students’ initiative is at the heart of the work that is launched and the projects that are proposed. […] This fits within the framework of school curricula, particularly in environmental and sustainable development education, and aligns fully with the core set of skills and knowledge

 Karine Aillerie

-The process forces the teacher to take a back seat [...]
-We go where they want to go.
-We're there to help them, to facilitate the process [...] but we can't predict the end result of the project [...].
+The approach requires the teacher to step back […] We go where the students want to go.
+We are there to help them and facilitate the process […] but we cannot predict the final outcome of the project

 Noémie Martin